 Youth leaders currently work for MCOSH 2-6 hours per week in total.
 We seek to increase this to 15-20 hours in week total by hiring two more teen leaders and elevating one teen to a youth coordinator who will work 10 hours a week to develop the curriculum.
 We also seek to increase staff time dedicated to the project to provide appropriate supervision and mentorship, and develop partnerships for training.

-Midstate COSH has seven teen trainers on staff that help organize workshops to educate young workers on issues of workplace safetyy.
+Midstate COSH has teen trainers on staff that help organize workshops to educate young workers on issues of workplace safetyy.
 All of our trainings are free to employers and employees.